maheshjainckd/Hacktoberfest2022-for-everyone/README.md

 Add any of your simple or complex Project/Program in any language you like in this repository by clicking "Add File -> Create new File".

-### 3. Mention your name in the contributors.html file
+### 3. Mention your name in the contributors.html file.

 https://github.com/maheshjainckd/Hacktoberfest2022-for-everyone/blob/main/contributors.html